fi3ework/rollup-plugin-fork-ts-checker/README.md

 # rollup-plugin-fork-ts-checker

-> NOTE: This project is still WIP.
+> ⚠️ This project is still under development.

 [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) is a great Webpack plugin that saves time from waiting for type checking.
-This repo heavily relies on fork-ts-checker-webpack-plugin, core logic of type checking is same, but with a adapation for Rollup.
+This repo heavily relies on fork-ts-checker-webpack-plugin, core logic of type checking is directly imported from it, with a adapation for Rollup.

 ## Usage

 The original idea for this plugin was to work with [rollup-plugin-typescript2](https://github.com/ezolenko/rollup-plugin-typescript2).
-The usage is
+Simple config example:

 ```js
 const rpt2 = require('rollup-plugin-typescript2')